AG-Walz/epicore/README.md

 ### Output files
-There are two csv output files.
+There are two csv output files and optionally pdfs visualizing the landscape and core epitopes of a protein.

 #### plateau_result.csv
 The csv contains one protein per row.
 The different columns contain the following information: